Lab-Astek/coconut/CONTRIBUTING.md

 ### `Dockerfile`
 The file describes how the docker image for coconut should be built.
 It should rarely change.

+### `check.sh`
+This is the file that invokes the `coconut` binary on each file to check.
+It also generates the necessary compilation database using [Bear](https://github.com/rizsotto/Bear).

+It should be run inside of the docker, but supports running outside of it.
+If it detects it is being run inside docker, it will copy the delivery directory to another directory, to avoid polluting the delivery directory with compilation artifacts.

+### `CMakeLists.txt`
+We use CMake to build this project.
+If you don't know how it works, don't worry, you will probably just need to add entries to the SOURCES list.

 ### `sources`
 Directory containing the C++ source files for Coconut.